wagtail-nest/wagtail-personalisation/docs/implementation.rst

 Creating custom rules
 ---------------------

-Rules consist of two important elements.
-Namely the model's fields and a ``test_user`` function.
+Rules consist of two important elements, the model's fields and the ``test_user`` function.

 A very simple example of a rule would look something like this::